konzilo/konzilo_ping/README.txt

 ## Installation

 * [Create an account](https://app.konzilo.com/signup) in Konzilo, if you haven't already.
+* Make sure you add your site to Konzilo by going to the [accounts page](https://app.konzilo.com/settings/profiles) and add it there.
 * Install the plugin
 * Create a new post or edit an existing post.
 If you set up your site in Konzilo, you should be good to go!